 The level of supervision to be applied to a child is determined by the juvenile liaison officer supervising the child.
-This will depend on the seriousness of the conduct or behaviour level support and control given by parents or guardian, the likelihood of the child’s committing further offences or engaging in further antisocial behaviour, in any directions from the Director regarding the appropriate level of the supervision.
+This will depend on the seriousness of the conduct or behaviour; the level of support and control given by the parents or guardian; the likelihood of the child committing further offences or engaging in further antisocial behaviour; and any directions from the Director regarding the appropriate level of supervision.

 Where a child is placed under the supervision of a JLO, the officer may recommend a conference be held in respect of the child.
-The agreement of the child or guardian, the child’s parent or guardian and the views of the child should be ascertained on holding the conference.
+The agreement of the child’s parent or guardian and the views of the child should be ascertained on holding the conference.

 The JLO shall ascertain the views of any victim of the behaviour as to the possibility of the conference being held and whether the victim would be agreeable to attend.
-Where the victim is a child, the JLO has regard to his / her best interest and ascertains, where practicable, the views of their parents.
+Where the victim is a child, the JLO has regard to his/her best interests and ascertains, where practicable, the views of their parents.

-The Director having received a report as shall decide whether a conference should be held.
-In deciding, he must have regard to the
+The Director, having received a report, shall decide whether a conference should be held.
+In deciding, he must have regard to: